Leu3ery/AdminPanel/README.md

 From the project root:

 ```
-cd src
+npm install
-mkdir public
+mkdir -p public
-node server.js
+node src/server.js
 ```

-The server will start on http://localhost:8000 by default.
+The server will start on http://localhost:8000 by default (or the port specified in your `.env` file).

 # API Documentation

-All API endpoints, schemas, and auth settings are defined in the swagger.yaml file at the project root.
-To view:

-1. Open your preferred Swagger/OpenAPI viewer (e.g. Swagger UI).

-2. Load swagger.yaml from the project root.
+All API endpoints are defined in `swagger.yaml`.
+Load it in Swagger UI or your preferred OpenAPI viewer.

+The API provides endpoints for admin, location, game, room, and client management, including file uploads for game icons and client photos.

+## Authentication

+The API uses JWT for authentication.
+Include the token in the `Authorization` header as `Bearer <token>` for protected routes.
+A super admin account is automatically created on server startup.